 From 2004 to spring 2008 she maintained a studio in the 100-studio complex at Wimbledon Art Studios, London, regularly showing and selling paintings and the occasional drawing.

-In the spring of 2008 Pat and her husband moved back to the U.S., living first in an artist live/wok studio in New Bedford, MA ’The Ropeworks’ for several years.
+In the spring of 2008 Pat and her husband moved back to the U.S., living first in an artist live/work studio in New Bedford, MA ’The Ropeworks’ for several years.

-IN 2009 Pat published a book of poems and paintings from the 1980’s and ‘90’s: ‘Bars and Windows – diary of a poet/painter’.
+IN 2010 Pat published a book of poems and paintings from the 1980’s and ‘90’s: ‘Bars and Windows – diary of a poet/painter’.
 Using the two languages of poetry and painting allows the works to enhance each other, but not directly illustrate each other.
 It is a ‘diary’ in the sense that the moods move from despair through anger to joy in 7 chapters.
-The website for the book is: www.barsandwindows.com.

 Pat’s paintings consist of acrylic on canvas.
-She considers her work is more a matter of raising questions than providing ‘answers’ or illustrations.
+She considers her work as more a matter of raising questions than providing ‘answers’ or 'illustrations'.

-Her paintings often include figures, sometimes with ambiguous interactions, allowing stories to emerge in our minds about them.
+Her paintings have often included figures, sometimes ambiguous and with ambiguous interactions, allowing stories to emerge in our minds about them.
 The ambiguity allows a feeling of moods, and qualities of inter-personal space, as well as references to time and memory.